• Home

 San Francisco, California.
 Take the self-guided walking tour of San Francisco!

 We may have packed up all of our belongings and left to go traveling, but we left our hearts in San Francisco… so we came back after our year-long honeymoon!
-Over the 8 years Jeremy has lived in the San Francisco Bay Area and the 5 years I’ve lived here, we amassed a wealth of knowledge about what to do when you visit San Francisco.
+Over the 12 years we lived in the Bay Area, we amassed a wealth of knowledge about what to do when you visit San Francisco.

 Our self-guided walking tour of San Francisco made the top of the list for all of our friends and family coming to visit San Francisco over the years.
 We even printed out instructions for our self-guided walking tour of San Francisco along with a San Francisco Walking Tour Map, and included it in a gift basket for out of town wedding guests – and now we’ve made one for you, too!